Quicklist: Computer Monitors

 It gives a great picture that is high-quality, it is lightweight, and easy to position and maintains.
 It offers both HDMI and VGA input connectors but does not have a VESA mount.

 — ZCYJIKK 12-inch 1366×768 IPS TFT LCD Monitor with AV HDMI BNC VGA Input Portable Mini HD Color Screen Display with Built-in Speaker & Remote

 This LCD monitor will not take up much room since it’s only 12 inches but it has many features, including built-in speakers and a remote for added convenience.

-This touch screen monitor is great to use it your business, at your office, or with your desktop computer at home.
-It has great picture quality and let’s face it, the touch screen is just fun and easy to use.
+This touch-screen monitor has great picture quality and let’s face it, the touch screen is just fun and easy to use.

 This amazing monitor gives you a large screen with great picture quality without taking up too much disk space due to its ultra-slim design.
 It offers panoramic viewing with plenty of connectivity so you can use it with multiple devices, including game consoles.

-The latest type of computer monitor, the LED monitor is the latest type of monitor to hit the market and are most often used today by consumers.
-This type of monitor features a flat panel or slightly curved displays which make use of light-emitting diodes for back-lighting, instead of cold cathode fluorescent (CCFL) backlighting used in LCDs.
+LEDs are the monitor of choice for most consumers.
+The monitors feature a flat panel or slightly curved displays which make use of light-emitting diodes for back-lighting, instead of cold cathode fluorescent (CCFL) backlighting used in LCDs.

-This monitor is great for business, school work, or your home office and boasts Asus Eye Care technology.
-This allows is to be flicker-free and with blue light filter technologies built-in, it is easy on your eyes and will limit your eye fatigue.
+This monitor is great for business, school work, or your home office and boasts Asus Eye Care technology — flicker-free, with built-in blue light filters limiting eye fatigue.